Apples are widely known for their abundance of vitamins and minerals, but also for their pectin content.

-Pineapples contain a variety of valuable minerals and enzymes, one enzyme in particular is bromelain.
+Pineapples contain a variety of valuable minerals and enzymes, one enzyme, in particular, is bromelain.

 Bromelain helps digestion by breaking down protein into more digestible amino acids.

-Other health benefits pineapple is credited with is reducing swelling due to arthritis, and other sport related injuries.
+Other health benefits pineapple is credited with is reducing swelling due to arthritis, and other sport-related injuries.

-Pineapple promotes the healing of wounds, soothes sore throats, treats laryngitis, curbing appetite and promotes the absorption of antibiotic medication.
+Pineapple promotes the healing of wounds, soothes sore throats, treats laryngitis, curbing appetite and promotes the absorption of the antibiotic medication.